What are Primary Markets?

 First, the issuer entity and the underwriting group meet and enter into a deal which includes matters like the amount of money the company will raise, the type of securities to be issued and sundry other details in the underwriting agreement.
 Whatever be the type of deal agreed upon, one common feature is the agreement by the syndicate group to purchase a portion of the issued securities from the issuer entity and sell it to the public.
 The syndicate group may commit to raise a certain “guaranteed” amount of capital for the issuer by effectively selling the issued securities to the investors.
 In another type of commitment, the syndicate may not guarantee the amount that will be raised.

-The process of underwriting is time consuming, expensive and also exposes the issuer entity to regulatory as well as public scrutiny more than it ever was.
+The process of underwriting in the primary market is time-consuming, expensive and also exposes the issuer entity to regulatory as well as public scrutiny more than it ever was.
 A very important component of an IPO is exposing a company’s account books to public scrutiny, as well as to the oversight of the Securities & Exchange Commission (SEC).

 Before anything else, the underwriters and the issuer entity (say the company in general) together take care of the regulatory hurdles of the process.
 For this, the underwriter helps the company by preparing an initial draft registration statement to be presented before the SEC as well as the investors.
 This initial draft is often called the preliminary prospectus or more popularly the “red herring” prospectus since it needs to be printed with red ink on the left side of the cover.